American Water Works : Illinois American Water's work to separate the Alton combined sewer sy... | MarketScreener

 Piasa Valley Area:

 Market Street will continue to be closed north of Broadway Avenue.
 Brick restoration work has begun but will take several weeks.
-The intersection of 3rd Street and Market is closed, with restoration work anticipated to be completed soon.
+The intersection of 3rd Street and Market is closed, with restoration work anticipated to be completed this week.
 Southbound Market Street, from 3rd Street, is still open to traffic.
-As work progresses north, Market Street will be closed north to 4th Street.
+Market Street will be closed at the intersection to 4th Street this week.

 Turner Tract Area:

-Lincoln Street from the intersection at McPherson north to McKinley Blvd will be closed.
+Lincoln Street from McKinley Blvd south to the alley will be closed this week.
 As the work progresses north, the intersection of Lincoln Street and McKinley Blvd will be closed.
-Work is planned both east and west of Lincoln Street on McKinley Blvd.
-This work will start soon.
+Work is planned both east and west of Lincoln Street on McKinley Blvd with the work heading east to start first.
 This will limit traffic on McKinley Blvd to local traffic only.
 No thru traffic will be allowed.
-Traffic will be able to utilize Logan Street and Douglas Street for east and west travel.
+Traffic will be able to utilize Logan Street, Douglas and McPherson Streets for east and west travel.

 Shields Valley Area: